eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 - Check the 'Show as run destination' box to use this iPhone for running your apps.

 Remember, to access the Developer options in iOS, your device must be connected to your Mac and recognized by Xcode.

+To complete the flows described below you need to build the iOS app into your device.
+You can build it from this repository [here](https://github.com/eu-digital-identity-wallet/eudi-app-ios-wallet-ui) by following the instructions in the README file under the “How to build – Quick start guide” section.

 ### 5. Appium
 This will allow you to run the automation scripts on the Android and iOS devices.
 Appium is an open-source tool for automating native, mobile web, and hybrid applications on both iOS and Android platforms.
 Here are the steps to download and install Appium and additional instructions for setting up ADB, UIAutomator and XCUITest.